 Among the split born of couplings gray x gray black chest, gray/black chest x gray/black chest or gray black chest x gray/black chest, some showed a phenotype definable according to their proven genotype and others (rarer) could have the phenotype of a gray or very close to it.
-It can therefore be said that certain zebrafinch with a grey phenotype can be genetically carriers.
-Conversely, one must avoid to confuse the defect that a gray may have with a gray split the black breast mutation.
+It can therefore be said that certain zebrafinch with a gray phenotype can be genetically carriers.
+Conversely, one must avoid confusing the defect that a gray may have with a gray split the black breast mutation.

 The phenotype gives us interpretable indications, the exercise being difficult, hasty generalities or affirmations may seem unreliable.
-A conscientious breeder and experienced in the mutation, with a keen eye, will be best able to translate the phenotype of a possible split of black breast or better still will be tracing the genealogy of a bird coming from its strain.
+A conscientious breeder and experienced in the mutation, with a keen eye, will be the best able to translate the phenotype of a possible split of black breast or better still will be tracing the genealogy of a bird coming from its strain.